MicrosoftDocs/dynamics365smb-docs/FullExperience/LocalFunctionality/Norway/remittance-errors.md

 > [!NOTE]
 >  Rejections vary from bank to bank.
 Contact your bank regarding how to handle rejection of payments.

- If there is a rejection, the error code from the bank and an explanation is displayed for the payment in the **\($ N\_15000005 Waiting Journal $\)** window.
+ If there is a rejection, the error code from the bank and an explanation is displayed for the payment in the **Waiting Journal** window.
 You will have to handle the rejection based how the remittance agreement was set up.
 For more information, see [How to: Set Up Remittance Agreements](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Norway/how-to-set-up-remittance-agreements.md).

 ## See Also
  [Electronic Payments to Vendors in Norway](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Norway/electronic-payments-to-vendors-in-norway.md)